-Traditional treatment, relying on punitive measures such as multiple court apprearances and jail, are ineffective for these chronic system users.
+Traditional treatment, relying on punitive measures such as multiple court appearances and jail, are ineffective for these chronic offenders.
 If a homeless person is charged with trespass for sleeping in a park, or theft because they took food without paying when they were hungry, what is the best way for the justice system to respond?

 This population needs a helping hand.
-The 52 month Community Court report reveals that nearly 60% of our participants are homeless, 65% are chemically dependant, and a whopping 82% are unemployed!
+A Community Court report from 2010 reveals that nearly 60% of our participants are homeless, 65% are chemically dependent, and 82% are unemployed.

 "Community Court was wonderful, thanks to the caring & considerate staff members.
 They made a stressful situation seem like a piece of cake!" - Community Court Participant